How to Get to Ngari?

-Note: Ngari Gunsa Airport is 4,274 meters above the sea level, so it is advisable not to fly to Ngari directly if you don’t have any plateau-travelling experience.
+Note: Ngari Gunsa Airport is 4,274 meters above sea level, so it is advisable not to fly to Ngari directly if you don’t have any plateau-traveling experience.
 Most people traveling to Tibet for the first time always have high altitude sickness symptoms.

 Driving to Ngari

 Classic Driving Route: Lhasa – Gyantse – Shigatse – Saga – Ngari

 In fact, many tourists love to visit Mount Everest and Mount Kailash during their tour.
 They always drive about 9 hours from Shigatse to Mount Everest and drive about 8 hours from Mount Everest to Saga on the next day.
 In this way, you need to take one more day to reach Ngari.

 How to Get around Ngari?